 The Patsy Cline Museum

 Patsy Cline was part of the Nashville sound from the late 1950s to early 1960s.
 She was a great entertainer and best known for hits such as "Crazy" and "Walking After Midnight."
-Soon you will be able to explore her life thanks to The Patsy Cline Museum which holds never before seen artifacts and opens in 2017.
+Now you can explore her life thanks to The Patsy Cline Museum which holds never before seen artifacts.

 Historic RCA Studio B